sagemathinc/cocalc-doc/source/project-settings.rst

 .. image:: img/project-settings/show-deleted.png
      :width: 60%
      :align: center
+     :alt: showing deleted projects in the project list

 Clicking `Undelete Project` instantly makes the project visible in the normal project list again for you and all collaborators on the project.